powa-team/powa/docs/quickstart.rst

 We suppose that you are using the packages from the PostgreSQL Development Group (https://yum.postgresql.org/ or https://apt.postgresql.org/).

-The following examples show how to install a PostgreSQL 14 cluser on Rocky Linux 8, following `the official YUM instructions
+The following examples show how to install a PostgreSQL 14 cluster on Rocky Linux 8, following `the official YUM instructions
 <https://www.postgresql.org/download/linux/redhat/>`_, and any Debian / Ubuntu
 server, following `the official APT instructions